-Our new Tour by Car Series is the perfect way to explore the city while staying very socially distanced from others.
+Our Tour by Car Series was intended for socially distancing but it is the perfect way to explore the city.
 These offer a great combo of stop types including architecture, art, parks, and more.
-Some stops you’ll just drive by and admire from a distance, some are photo opps, and some allow you to get out and stretch your legs or even see a world wonder – hint hint.
-Believe us when we tell you you won’t run into too much traffic.
+Some stops you’ll just drive by and admire from a distance, some are photo ops, and some allow you to get out and stretch your legs or even see a world wonder – hint hint.

 2. Take a Hike

-Now that the weather is about to break (TBD if that’s before or after another snow storm) it’s officially hiking season.
+Now that the weather breaking, it’s officially hiking season.
 Small hikes, big hikes, short hikes, long hikes – WNY has it all.
 Here’s a guide for some inspo.